Accounts

 ---

-url: /tutorials/application-structure/index.md
+url: /tutorials/security/security.md

 ---

-# Application Structure
+# Application Security for Production

-After reading this article, you'll know:
+After reading this tutorial, you'll know:

 [[toc]]